Essential oils are highly concentrated extracts that are derived from plants. They’re extracted through either steaming or cold-pressing the plants.

 Fennel seed is a powerful digestive stimulant that can act as a laxative when ingested, effectively treating constipation quickly.

-Peppermint oil contains antispasmotic properties, which can relax the muscles in the digestive tract, making the bowels looser.
+Peppermint essential oil contains antispasmodic properties, which can relax the muscles in the digestive tract, making the bowels looser.
 This can help relieve constipation.
 One 2008 study was able to back this up, finding that peppermint oil successfully helped relieve constipation in some people with irritable bowel syndrome (IBS).

-Combine 2 drops of peppermint oil with 1 teaspoon of warmed carrier oil, like coconut or grapeseed oil.
-Massage it directly onto the abdomen.
+Combine 2 drops of peppermint essential oil with 1 teaspoon of warmed carrier oil, like coconut or grapeseed oil.
+Massage it directly onto the abdomen and inhale the aroma.
+The massage will increase movement of the bowel, and the inhalation will help relax those muscles.
 Do this two to three times a day until your constipation is relieved.
+Studies have demonstrated that inhaling oils can be as effective as applying them directly to the skin.

 Inhaling rosemary oil can have all the desired effects that you’d need, though some people also use it as a massage oil for aromatherapy benefits.
 You can mix the oil into a massage lotion, or you can add a few drops to an air diffuser to get the full benefits.